jakewins/4fq/README.md

 - Your application deals with high throughput processing of discrete messages
 - Your application is excessively using CPU cycles for garbage collection
-- Your message processor is able to process multiple messages at a time
+- Your message processor benefits from batching - for instance an IO operation where writing a message is cheap but flushing is expensive

 ## Examples